robdevops/dalibot/doc/serverless.md

 * The function can also be triggered in various ways, but these will not be end-to-end tests:
   * From the _Test_ tab in the Lambda function
   * From the POST - Method execution in API Gateway console.
-  * With curl, for examaple:
+  * With curl, for example:
   ```
   curl -iH "Content-Type: application/json" -H "X-Telegram-Bot-Api-Secret-Token: yoursecret" -X POST -d '{"message": {"message_id": 1, "from": {"id": 1, "first_name": "test" }, "chat": {"id": 123, "type": "private"}, "text": "hello" }}' https://xxxxxx.execute-api.us-east-2.amazonaws.com/dalibot
   ```